BryanApolonio/Simple-Stegano-Engine/README.md

 The core philosophy is **Functional Stealth**: the image serves as the carrier, the database, and the interface simultaneously.
 When accessed through the provided loader, the binary stream is reconstructed in the client-side buffer and rendered instantly.

-## How it Works

-  - **The Injection:** A PHP backend engine decomposes code into a binary stream, weaving bits into the RGB channels with a delta change of $1/255$.
-  - **The Recovery:** A vanilla JavaScript engine scrapes the pixel buffer via `Canvas API`, reconstructs ASCII characters, and re-opens the DOM stream.
-  - **The Sharding:** Supports fragmented distribution across multiple images for large-scale application scaling.

 ## Prerequisites

 To generate your own carriers or run the loader, you need: